 Likewise, you need to use a washcloth to clean their face and rinse properly.
-You can’t use flea shampoo on the kittens’ bodies that are younger than 6 weeks so go for a small amount of liquid dish soap.
+You can’t use flea shampoo on kittens’ bodies that are younger than 6 weeks, so go for a small amount of liquid dish soap.

 Kittens show a drastic change in their feeding habit and bowel movements when they are infected with any parasites.

 You can see strange-looking waste and diarrhea.
 That’s when you need to start the deworming treatment of your kitten and take them to a veterinarian immediately.

 How Can I Bond With My Russian Blue Kitten And Create A Strong Relationship?

 If you have a newly born Russian Blue kitten, it’s important to know how to bond with them and create a strong relationship.
 This will help your kitten feel safe and loved and make your time together more enjoyable.